-C) Annuity Reserve Fund: (Continued)
+C) Annuity Reserve Fund:

-annuities are paid.
+The Annuity Reserve Fund consists of the reserves for all pensions, excluding cost-ofliving increases, granted to members and is the fund from which such pensions and annuities are paid.
 Survivors of deceased beneficiaries also receive benefits from this fund.
-The Annuity Reserve Fund balance as of June 30, 2021 and 2020 was \$469,159,532 and \$422,883,734, respectively.
+The Annuity Reserve Fund balance as of June 30, 2022 and 2021 was \$482,744,789 and \$469,159,532, respectively.